YuliaLantzberg/e-commerce-product-page_fm/README.md

-# Frontend Mentor - Fontend Quiz app solution
+# Frontend Mentor - E-Commerce Product Page solution

-This is a solution to the [Frontend Quiz app challenge on Frontend Mentor]https://www.frontendmentor.io/challenges/frontend-quiz-app-BE7xkzXQnU).
+This is a solution to the [Frontend Quiz app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents